THE SALISH SEA

 About 12,000 years ago, the Salish Sea’s 1,000’s of miles of tributary rivers and creeks, 450 islands and 7,000 square miles of salt water bays and canyons were carved by melting glaciers as the last Ice Age receded.

-The Salish Sea is one of North America’s most important and valuable breeding and feeding areas for Herring, Wild Salmon, Whales, Orcas, Dolphins, Porpoises and more than 3,000 other amazing animal species!
+The Salish Sea is one of North America’s most vital breeding and feeding areas for Herring, Wild Salmon, Whales, Orcas, Dolphins, Porpoises and more than 3,000 other amazing animal species!

 Internationally located in southwest British Columbia and northwest Washington State, the Salish Sea includes Puget Sound, the Strait of Georgia and Juan de Fuca Strait.

-Well-known cities along her shores include Vancouver and Victoria in British Columbia, also Seattle, Olympia and Bellingham in Washington State.
+Well-known cities along her shores include Vancouver and Victoria in British Columbia, and Seattle, Olympia and Bellingham in Washington State.

 are protected aquatic areas where elevated standards of conduct protect and restore natural animal populations, their habitats and everyone’s water quality.
-Pollution to waterways is minimized, while sustainable and regenerative economic activities are multiplied.
-Far exceeding related costs, Marine Sanctuary recognition and implementation gives rise to an abundance of profound ecological, cultural, economic and scientific benefits.
+Pollution to waterways is reduced, while regenerative and sustainable economic activities are multiplied.
+Implementation of the Salish Sea Marine Sanctuary & Coastal Trail vision generates ecological, cultural and economic benefits which far exceed related costs.

 Salish Sea Marine Sanctuary